The Ultimate In Birding Tours

 What makes the Birdquest Alaska birding tour special?
 We have four nights rather than two or three at Nome, providing more time for such difficult but key species as Emperor Goose and Bristle-thighed Curlew, and in addition, we stay at Paxson far down the Denali Highway, making our chances for Smith’s Longspur (and probably also Northern Hawk-Owl) much improved.

 Important Information about the Dutch Harbor extension: The extension price is based on a minimum of 5 participants.
-If we have fewer participants we will calculate the price needed to operate the extension (the expensive boat charter and flights are an issue with a smaller group) and if it means a small party supplement of over 10% then participants can opt either to accept the supplement or decide not to go.
+If we have fewer participants we will calculate the price needed to operate the extension ‘at cost’ (the expensive boat charter is a major issue with a smaller group) and if it means a small party supplement of over 10% of the total tour price then participants can opt either to accept the necessary supplement or decide not to go.
 However, bookings for the Alaska tour are only accepted on the basis that you will proceed with the main tour and the Pribilofs if the Dutch Harbor extension cannot operate.

 Accommodation & Road Transport: The hotels/motels are of a good or medium standard almost throughout.
 On St Paul Island in the Pribilofs, the hotel is comfortable but bathroom facilities are shared.
 Road transport is by minibus/passenger van and roads are mostly good (but unsurfaced and sometimes rough in remote areas).

 Walking: The walking effort during our Alaska birding tour is predominantly easy (indeed surprisingly so when one is used to thinking of Alaska as a ‘wilderness area’).
 There are only two walks in the entire tour that are more demanding, and even then we would rate them as no more than moderate grade for anyone who is fairly fit and with a good sense of balance.
-These are the walks for Bristle-thighed Curlew and Smith’s Longspur, both across ‘hummocky’ tundra that is only quite difficult if you have poor balance or strength in your legs (the former also involves an uphill climb of around 100m/330ft gain in altitude, the latter is largely over flat ground).
-We would strongly recommend bringing a telescopic lightweight ‘Leki’ walking stick or equivalent if you are not confident you can cope easily with such terrain.
+These are the walks for Bristle-thighed Curlew and Smith’s Longspur, both across ‘hummocky’ tundra.

 Climate: The weather at this time of year in Alaska is notoriously unpredictable.
 Conditions may range from warm and sunny particularly in the south to cool or cold (even very cold) in other areas.
 Dry and sunny periods will be interspersed with overcast and rainy weather (or even some snow).
 Fog is also likely, especially in the Pribilofs.